 I’m talking about the very large indoor-outdoor marine aquarium on the baggage claim level, a display for The Florida Aquarium.
 There aren’t many mentions of this aquarium online, but over the years a couple people have taken a moment to admire and document the display.

-This video from 2016 gives a glimpse into the aquarium’s past inhabitants, showcasing iconic Florida natives, including Bluehead Wrasses (Thalassoma bifasciatum), Spotfin Butterflyfishes (Chaetodon ocellatus), and a Gray Angelfish (Pomacanthus arcuatus), among others.
+This video from 2016 gives a glimpse into what is likely the Red Baggage Claim aquarium, showcasing iconic Florida natives, including Bluehead Wrasses (Thalassoma bifasciatum), Spotfin Butterflyfishes (Chaetodon ocellatus), and a Gray Angelfish (Pomacanthus arcuatus), among others.

 At first glance, the indoor-outdoor tank was rather unremarkable, except for its size.
 Peering into the blue-illuminated waters, I encountered a routine assemblage of saltwater favorites, predominantly acanthurids (tangs & surgeonfishes), including Purple Tangs (Zebrasoma xanthurum), Yellow Tangs (Z. flavescens), Sailfin Tangs (Z. velifer), Powder Brown Tangs (Acanthurus japonicus), and a Regal Blue Tang (Paracanthurus hepatus).
 A Picasso Triggerfish (Rhinecanthus aculeatus) stood out in stark contrast to all the tangs.

 And there was one massive angelfish.
 From far away you might not realize just how unique and special this fish is.
 Countless people must walk on by, oblivious to the unique fish on display.
 Of course, this angelfish did its best to go unnoticed, placing itself behind the tank’s decor, particularly when I raised my camera.